Disney's Animal Kingdom: Operation

-Future

 In September 2023, it was announced at Destination D23 that DinoLand U.S.A. would be replaced with a new area inspired by the American tropics, and It's Tough to Be a Bug! would be succeeded by a Zootopia-themed film in the Tree of Life Theater.

 In August 2024, it was confirmed that It's Tough to Be a Bug! show would be replaced by the new show Zootopia: Better Zoogether in the Tree of Life Theater, opening in the winter of 2025, and DinoLand U.S.A. would be replaced by a new Tropical Americas land, set in the fictional town of Pueblo Esperanza, featuring Encanto and Indiana Jones-themed attractions with completion expected by 2027.

 In October 2024, the closing date of DinoLand, U.S.A. was pushed to 2025.
 The first phase of the closure of DinoLand, U.S.A. became effective on January 13, 2025, with the closure of the subsection Chester & Hester's Dino-Rama, including TriceraTop Spin, Fossil Fun Games, and Chester & Hester's Dinosaur Treasures.
 In February 2025, it was announced that It's Tough to Be a Bug! would close on March 16, 2025.

 In March 2025, it was announced that Zootopia: Better Zoogether! would open on November 7, 2025, and would be based on the 2016 movie Zootopia and its 2025 sequel, Zootopia 2, which will release in theaters a few weeks after the show on November 26, 2025.
 In June 2025, it was announced that the second phase of the closure of DinoLand, U.S.A. became effective on September 1, 2025, including The Boneyard.

 In September 2025, it was announced that the third and final phase of DinoLand, U.S.A. will be closed permanently, effective February 2, 2026, including the Dino Institute, and more.

+In December 2025, it was announced that "Bluey's Wild World", based on the Australian television series Bluey would come to the park on May 26, 2026, with Bluey and Bingo debuting at Conservation Station.

+At the D23 fan event in August 2026, it was revealed that the Encanto and Indiana Jones rides will be called Antonio's Fiesta de Encanto and Indiana Jones and the Myth of the Jade Serpent, respectively, and that the new carousel for Tropical Americas will be called El Carrusel de los Animalitos.
+In addition, it was announced that Yeti animatronic inside Expedition Everest will be repaired.

 Park layout and attractions

-Disney's Animal Kingdom is divided into seven themed areas.
+Disney's Animal Kingdom is divided into six themed areas.
 The park's Discovery River separates Discovery Island from the other lands.
 The park is home to approximately 2000 animals representing around 200 species.